MarkoJauregui/antipanicattack/README.md

 ## Usage

-- Run `npx hardhat clean` in your terminal.
+1. Run `npx hardhat clean` in your terminal.
 That will make sure it will delete the artifacts folder *in the odd case you might have it by default*

-- Run the command `npx hardhat compile` In order to compile the smart contract in the `contracts/` folder.
-Which will create
+2. Run `npx hardhat compile` In order to compile the smart contract in the `contracts/` folder.
+Which will create the artifacts folder.

+3. You can now run `npx hardhat test` to make sure the smart contract has no vulnerabilities.
+If you decide to add more tests go enter the `test/test.js` file.

+4. Create an account on https://infura.io/

 ## Deployed Website
 https://delicate-malabi-8505f5.netlify.app/